 So why should this matter, why should I care?

-Since the invention of the internet we have seen the world’s ability to know more skyrocket.
+Since the invention of the internet, we have seen the world’s ability to know more skyrocket.
 We are learning and sharing ideas faster than ever.
 In 2000 there were more than 300 million people using the internet by 2010 that number soared to an astonishing 1.9 billion people.

 How the internet is affecting the demand to know more now

 We are intellectually growing as a species faster than any other time in human history and it’s because of the internet.
 In nearly 20 years we went from less than 1% connected to the web, to 40% of the world’s population searching Google and other search engines.
 The number of internet users increased tenfold from 1999 to 2013.
 The first billion was reached in 2005.
 The second billion in 2010 and the third billion will be reached in 2014.
 That’s 3 billion people all connected, all sharing ideas.
-And to give you a some context to how staggering this number is there is about 7 billion people on earth.
+And to give you some context to how staggering this number is there are about 7 billion people on earth.
 What we have accomplished in 20 years is amazing.

 But it’s not just the mode of transportation that’s creating this instant need.
-There are other factors that are reducing amount of content needed while decreasing the expectation of how much information we should read.
+There are other factors that are reducing the amount of content needed while decreasing the expectation of how much information we should read.
 Social networking sites like Facebook, Twitter, Youtube, and more are changing our habits and creating a new demand for faster understandings.

 How social networks created the “Now” factor

 Along with social networks, going mobile catapulted the next wave of how we consume information.
 It turned people’s “faster” need, into the “now” need.
 When we reduced screen size we lost the ability to offer hundreds of lines of text to read.
-At first we reinvented the structure of paragraphs and made our U.I’s more image centric but the demand for instant answers was not being answered.
+At first, we reinvented the structure of paragraphs and made our U.I’s more image-centric but the demand for instant answers was not being answered.